openfootball/help/format/bl.markdown

 % Try
 % 1) adding formatting with markdown
 % 2) adding auto-generated table of contents (toc) -- how ??
 %
 % - Note: cannot use # for comments.
 Use % or -- ??
 %         cannot use 1.
 2. at the beginng of the line (assumes numbered list)
-%         break lines with 2+ spaces add the end
+%         how to break lines ??  - use 2+ spaces add the end of the line
 %